vavardan/OCI-DNS-view/Deployment.md

 - **2nd object**: Configuration of Private views, Forwarder and Listener in the **Hub VCN**.<br>
   The OCIDs for the Hub, Prod, and PreProd private views should be obtained from the OCI Console or CLI and specified as values for `"existing_view_id"`.<br>
-  An OCID for the DNS view in OCI console can be found in **Networking -> DNS management -> Private views -> Private view information**.

                         "dns_resolver": {
                             "display_name": "vcn-fra-lzp-hub",